jrsharp/pcd68/jonsharp.net/content_single.md

 Someone once said that to be an artist, one needs to be unafraid to make bad art.
 My 4" watercolor books represent one of my primary artistic outlets - tiny paintings created during moments I might otherwise be tempted to scroll on a smartphone.
-Judge for yourself how unafraid I am to make art!
+Oh, and to demonstrate that PCD-68 can do fancy graphics, I've included two 1-bit versions of my watercolors in this ROM.
+The 'p' key activates picture mode, allowing you to navigate ('j'/'k') the two stored images.
+Use the 't' key to return to 'text mode'.

 I also believe deeply that uptime is overrated, entropy is good (and so is Lisp) and that software complexity will kill us all.

 ## The Gopher Philosophy

-Why Gopher in 2024?
+Why Gopher in 2025?
 Because sometimes the best way forward is to step back and remember what made computing personal in the first place.
 Gopher is like the web, but with soul - a place where content matters more than presentation, where community trumps commerce, and where you can actually read something